sreehari20050/Myntra-Clone/README.md

 # Amazon Clone

-This project is a **clone of the Amazon website** built using **HTML** and **CSS**.
+This project is a **clone of the Myntra website** built using **HTML** and **CSS**.
 It replicates the design and layout of Amazon's homepage, showcasing my skills in front-end web development and responsive design.

 ---